djeidy/codex/docs/web-ui-integration-strategy.md

-# OpenAI Codex Web UI Integration Strategy
+# MTR Web UI Integration Strategy

 ## Overview

-This document outlines the strategy for integrating the web UI with the existing OpenAI Codex CLI codebase, ensuring minimal disruption to the current architecture while maximizing code reuse.
+This document outlines the strategy for integrating the web UI with the existing MTR CLI codebase, ensuring minimal disruption to the current architecture while maximizing code reuse.

 ## Integration Architecture